 Visitors are always welcome to visit the Island Heights Grade School at appropriate times and must enter the building through the front door only.
+Parking is not allowed in the red fire zone in the front of the school.
 Visitors must sign in at the front office.
 Upon signing in, each visitor is required to wear a colored lanyard around their neck visible at all times.
 Parents, guardians, and visitors are always invited to attend pupil assembly programs and to attend after school activities.
-During specific times of the school year, teachers conduct "open house" where parents, guardians, and visitors may enter classrooms and school programs to view teachers and pupils "in action".
-Parent/Teacher Conferences are conducted once each year so that parents, guardians, and visitors may meet on a one-to-one basis.
+During specific times of the school year, teachers may conduct programs where parents, guardians, and visitors may enter classrooms and school programs to view and participate in programs.

-If classes and programs are in session, parents, guardians, and visitors are not allowed to visit classes or programs unannounced or without the permission of the teacher, but there will be scheduled visiting opportunities by contacting either the specific teacher or the school office in advance of their scheduled visitation.
+If classes and programs are in session, parents, guardians, and visitors are not allowed to visit classes or programs unannounced or without the permission of the teacher.

-For safety and security purposes when visiting the school, please be sure to sign in at the main office and secure a colored lanyard after you have been admitted into the building.
+For safety and security purposes when visiting the school, please be sure to report immediately to the Main Office to sign in and secure a colored lanyard after you have been admitted into the building.